 Killian Jones, or Captain Hook as he's better known, was originally supposed to be a minor recurring role appearing in the first few episodes of the show's second season, but the producers and crew loved Colin O'Donoghue's performance so much that he was promoted to a member of the main cast midway through it, before his first episode even aired on television.
 Come Season 3 and onward and Killian has become one of the show's central characters.

 The Zyu 2 monsters for the first and second seasons of Mighty Morphin' Power Rangers are kind of this trope.
-The Super Sentai footage was exhausted by "Doomsday," so Saban contacted Toei to produce more action footage to keep the season/series going, and the Zyu2 episodes were shot with monsters and battle footage exclusively for the US series.
+The Zyuranger Super Sentai footage was exhausted by "Doomsday," so Saban contacted Toei to produce more action footage to keep the season/series going, and the Zyu2 episodes were shot with monsters and battle footage exclusively for the US series.
 Starting with Goo Fish and finishing with Turban Shell, each of them started as a Monster of the Week like any other.
 Since they were US-only monsters, Saban owned the costumes exclusively without having to rent them.
 As Saban had to fill out the 50-episode second season, bringing back hordes of old monsters became a fairly regular occurrence as the season wore on, and most (if not all) of those monsters would be from the Zyu 2 crowd.
+The same goes for seasons two and three, as Zyu 2 ran out and the Rangers didn't change suits to match the Dairanger and Kakuranger footage.
 Some even showed up for the grand season 6 finale at the end of Power Rangers in Space, and even the monster hell scenes from the final arc of Power Rangers Lightspeed Rescue, (season eight.)
 Of course, these scenes contained many monsters from across franchise history, American-original and Japanese-original.

 The Ultra Series has many iconic recurring monsters.
 But without a doubt, the biggest one of these Breakout Villains is Gomora, the first monster in the franchise to defeat Ultraman.
 He's appeared in every major entry since 2005 and has also been a hero of a few of them since 2007(unlike the many other monsters who've reappeared frequently), fighting many villains and numerous other monsters alongside the Ultramen and defense teams as well as marking the franchise's first Heel–Face Turn from a Monster of the Week.